CIDARLAB/cello/README.md

 #### NOR-Inverter Graph

-The AND-Inverter Graph is converted to a NOR-Inverter Graph using DeMorgan's rule: A and B  equals  (not A) and (not B).
+The AND-Inverter Graph is converted to a NOR-Inverter Graph using DeMorgan's rule: A and B  equals  (not A) (nor) (not B).

 #### Subcircuit substitutions